the-scouts/por/sphinx_source/chapter-9.rst

 a.
 Prior to every activity the Leader must ensure that:

    * it has been approved by the relevant District/County Commissioner;
-   * if necessary, they---or another member of the party---holds a permit in accordance with the Adventurous Activity Permit Scheme (see `Rule 9.7 <https://www.scouts.org.uk/por/9-activities/#9.7>`__);
+   * if necessary, they---or another member of the party---holds a permit in accordance with the Adventurous Activity Permit Scheme (see :rule:`9.7`);
    * it is the leader holding the permit who takes all decisions for the duration of the activity;
-   * there is additional, responsible supervision as required (including for those in the locality of the activity but not actively involved, see Rules 3.8-3.10), all supervising adults and participants are made aware of who is in charge;
+   * there is additional, responsible supervision as required (including for those in the locality of the activity but not actively involved, see Rules :rule:`3.8`, :rule:`3.9`, and :rule:`3.10`), all supervising adults and participants are made aware of who is in charge;
-   * suitable InTouch arrangements (see `*Rule 9.3* <https://www.scouts.org.uk/por/9-activities/#9.3>`__) and Emergency Procedures (Chapter 7) are in place;
+   * suitable InTouch arrangements (see :rule:`9.3`) and Emergency Procedures (Chapter 7) are in place;
    * it is appropriate to the age and abilities of all participants; each participant has received appropriate training;
    * an appropriate weather forecast is obtained and acted upon in terms of selecting the area in which the activity will operate and that each participant is suitably equipped to tackle predicted/possible extremes;
    * all equipment is appropriate for the activity;
    * any other requirements of The Scout Association, including the Safeguarding Policy and Safety Policy, have been complied with;
    * any legal requirements for the activity have been complied with;
-   * a risk assessment is carried out in accordance with `*Rule 9.4* <https://www.scouts.org.uk/por/9-activities/#9.4>`__ Risk Assessment and safety instructions are communicated to all supervising adults and participants;
+   * a risk assessment is carried out in accordance with :rule:`9.4 Risk Assessment` and safety instructions are communicated to all supervising adults and participants;
    * suitable first aid materials are available.

 Rule 9.3 InTouch